-Fungal toenails rarely cause physical pain.
-But they can still interrupt your life with a lot of stress, embarrassment, and loss of confidence.
+Fungal toenails rarely cause physical pain, but they can nevertheless create plenty of discomfort in terms of stress, embarrassment, and loss of confidence.

 How Are Fungal Nails Treated?

-In more extreme cases where the toenail fungus does not respond to other forms of treatment, we can perform a quick surgery to remove the infected nail, apply medication directly to the fungus, and allow a new, healthy nail to grow slowly in its place.
+In more extreme cases where the toenail fungus does not respond to other forms of treatment, we can perform a quick surgical removal of the infected nail and apply medication directly to the fungus.
+This procedure is very uncommon.